chec/example-store-boilerplate/README.md

 # Commerce.js boilerplate

-This repository contains a bare-bones example store to see how Commerce.js works.
-The templates uses Bootstrap for some basic styling.
+This boilerplate is for creating a bare-bones example store to show how Commerce.js pulls product data from a Chec account to display product data.
+The boilerplate includes storefront, cart, checkout.

+Use the test data provided or add your Chec account's public key.
+The template uses Bootstrap for some basic styling.

 ![](https://github.com/chec/example-store-boilerplate/blob/master/public/assets/images/Screen%20Shot%202020-06-22%20at%205.09.45%20PM.png)